for Veterans and the Public

-You may be wondering whether drugs are bad for your immune system.
+You may be wondering whether these drugs are bad for your immune system.
 And what about your HIV medications--can recreational drugs affect those?

-Here, you can read about what alcohol and drugs can do to your overall health.
+In this series, you can read about what alcohol and drugs can do to your overall health.

 Drugs and Alcohol: Effects on your immune system

 Drinking too much alcohol can weaken your immune system.
-A weaker immune system will have a harder time fighting off common infections (such as a cold), as well as AIDS-related infections.
+A weaker immune system will have a harder time fighting off common infections (such as a cold), as well as HIV-related infections.
 A weaker immune system also increases the chance that you will experience more side effects from your HIV medications.

 Smoking marijuana (pot) or any other drug irritates the lungs.
 You may be more likely to get serious lung infections, such as pneumonia.

 Other common recreational drugs, such as cocaine or crystal methamphetamine ("meth," "speed"), can leave your body dehydrated and exhausted, as well as lead to skin irritation.
 All of these things can make it easier for you to get infections.